kylekirkby/website/_pages/legal.md

 # Trademark Usage

 Linaro® is a registered trademark of Linaro in the United Kingdom and other countries

-Linaro has applied to have ‘96 Boards’ registered as a trademark in the UK, US and other countries.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries